Skip to content

 )

-You can fetch information about a task using the ID or through the current execution reference.
+You can retrieve information about a task using its ID or through the current execution reference.

 task = maestro.get_task("<TASK_ID>")